zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Vince is tired of Daniel defying him at every turn.
 “To defy” (defy) someone means to refuse to obey someone, to say no when som eone tells you to do something.
 That’s what Daniel is doing.
 He’s defyin g Vince at every turn.
 The expression “at every turn” means frequently, repeat edly – every time the possibility arises, every time the situation arises .
 Daniel is taking the opportunity of saying no to Vince.

 Vince says, “I want him to follow in my footsteps a nd study law, but he wants to be an artist.”
-“To follow in someone’s footsteps” ( footsteps) means to do what another person has done, especially the same kind o f job or profession that another person has.
+“To follow in someone’s footsteps” ( footsteps) means to do what another person has done, especially the same kind of job or profession that another person has.
 So, for example, if your father  was a teacher and you decide to become a teacher, we might say that you have fol lowed in your father’s footsteps.

 My father was a teacher.
 I became a teacher.
 So I, in fact, followed in my father’s footsteps.
 Your “footsteps” literally are the place s where you put your foot down on the ground.
 If you walk in an area that has very  soft dirt or mud, you will leave “footprints,” just like your fingers leave fingerpr ints when you touch something.
 Footprints come from your footsteps – the places wh ere your foot touches the ground.